ThomasVitale/llm-apps-java-spring-ai/02-prompts/prompts-multimodality-ollama/README.md

 ## Calling the application

-You can now call the application that will use Ollama and _llava_ to generate text based on a default image.
+You can now call the application that will use Ollama and _llava-phi3_ to generate text based on a default image.
 This example uses [httpie](https://httpie.io) to send HTTP requests.

 ```shell